gcook194/smart-reads-tech-test/README.md

 ### Database Schema Design
 I have chosen to only use one database table with a `type` discriminator column since the `gasReads` and `elecReads` collections in the test contain all the same attributes and data types.
-If these were different I might have chosen to use two tables, or built a the objects and scheme using polymorphism while still using a single table strategy in JPA.
+If these were different I might have chosen to use two tables, or built the objects and schema using polymorphism while still using a single table strategy in JPA.

 ### DTOs & Object Mapping
 I have chosen to use MapStruct to map between concrete objects and DTOs to save time but also because I feel like this